-In Furukawa et al. [9] and Sinha et al. [24] two different ways were proposed for incorporating the powerful silhouette cue into the graph-cut framework while Starck et al. [25] and Tran et al. [28] showed how to enforce sparse feature matches as hard constraints.
+[25] and Tran et al. [28] showed how to enforce sparse feature matches as hard constraints.
 Hornung and Kobbelt [13] improved the construction of the voxel grid and cast the method in a hierarchical framework that allows for a significant speedup at the expense of no longer obtaining a global optimum.
-Finally, Boykov and Lempitsky [17] offer an alternative approach for visibility reasoning, while in [4] this is expanded to incorporate the idea of photo-flux as a data-driven ballooning force that helps reconstruct thin protrusions and concavities.
-Additionally, [4] and [17] were the first papers to propose a global optimisation scheme for volumetric multi-view stereo that did not require any initialisation (e.g. visual hull).
-However the reconstructions shown were less detailed than those obtained with other state-of-the-art techniques and no comparison or quantitative analysis was provided.
+Finally, Lempitsky et al. [17] offer an alternative approach for visibility reasoning, while in [4] this is expanded to incorporate the idea of photo-flux as a data-driven ballooning force that helps reconstruct thin protrusions and concavities.
+Additionally, [4] and [17] were the first papers to propose a global optimization scheme for volumetric multiview stereo that did not require any initialization (e.g., visual hull).
+However, the reconstructions shown were less detailed than those obtained with other state-of-the-art techniques and no comparison or quantitative analysis was provided.

-In this paper we improve the original formulation of the method of [29] by relaxing the two assumptions described above.
-Hence, in the present formulation (a) the object surface is not geometrically constrained to lie between an inner and an outer surface and (b) no explicit reasoning about visibility is required.
+In this paper, we improve the original formulation of the method of [29] by relaxing the two assumptions described above.
+Hence, in the present formulation, 1) the object surface is not geometrically constrained to lie between an inner and an outer surface and 2) no explicit reasoning about visibility is required.
 This is achieved through the use of a robust shape-independent photo-consistency cost first used in [11].
 The key idea behind that scheme is that occluded pixels are treated as outliers in the matching process.
-Furthermore, the formulation presented here achieves reconstruction results of far superior accuracy than [29], as demonstrated by results from a scene where ground truth is available (Fig. 5 and Table I).
+Furthermore, the formulation presented here achieves reconstruction results of far superior accuracy than [29], as demonstrated by results from a scene where ground truth is available (Fig. 5 and Table 1).

-The rest of the paper is laid out as follows: Section II describes how multi-view stereo can be formulated as a graph-cut optimisation.
-In section III we describe the photo-consistency functional associated with any candidate surface while section IV explains how this functional is approximated with a discrete flow graph.
-Section V presents our 3D reconstruction results on real objects and section VI concludes with a discussion of the paper's main contributions.
+The rest of the paper is laid out as follows: Section 2 describes how multiview stereo can be formulated as a graph-cut optimization.
+In Section 3, we describe the photo-consistency functional associated with any candidate surface while Section 4 explains how this functional is approximated with a discrete flow graph.
+Section 5 presents our 3D reconstruction results on real objects and Section 6 concludes with a discussion of the paper's main contributions.

-II.
-GRAPH-CUTS FOR VOLUMETRIC STEREO
+2 GRAPH-CUTS FOR VOLUMETRIC STEREO

-In [2] and subsequently in [1] it was shown how graph-cuts can optimally partition 2D or 3D space into 'foreground' and 'background' regions under any cost functional consisting of the following two terms:
+In [2], and, subsequently, in [1], it was shown how graph-cuts can optimally partition 2D or 3D space into "foreground" and "background" regions under any cost functional consisting of the following two terms:

-- Foreground/background cost: for every point in space there is a cost for it being 'foreground' or 'background'. - Discontinuity cost: for every point in space, there is a cost for it lying on the boundary between the two partitions.
+- Foreground/background cost.
+For every point in space, there is a cost for it being "foreground" or "background." - Discontinuity cost.
+For every point in space, there is a cost for it lying on the boundary between the two partitions.

-Mathematically, the cost functional described above can be seen as the sum of a weighted surface area of the boundary surface and a weighted volume of the 'foreground' region as follows:
+Mathematically, the cost functional described above can be seen as the sum of a weighted surface area of the boundary surface and a weighted volume of the "foreground" region as follows:

-$$E[S] = \iint{S} \rho(\mathbf{x}) dA + \iiint{V(S)} \sigma(\mathbf{x}) dV$$ (1)

-where S is the boundary between 'foreground' and 'background', V(S) denotes the 'foreground' volume enclosed by S and $\rho$ and $\sigma$ are two scalar density fields.
+$$E[S] = \iint{S} \rho(\mathbf{x}) dA + \iiint{V(S)} \sigma(\mathbf{x}) dV, \qquad (1)$$ where S is the boundary between "foreground" and "background," V(S) denotes the "foreground" volume enclosed by S and ρ , and σ are two scalar density fields.

 The application described in [2] was the problem of 2D/3D segmentation.
-In that domain $\rho(\mathbf{x})$ is defined as a function of the image intensity gradient and $\sigma(\mathbf{x})$ as a function of the image intensity itself or local image statistics.
-In this paper we show how multi-view stereo can also be described under the same framework with the 'foreground' and 'background' partitions of 3D space corresponding to the reconstructed object and the surrounding empty space respectively.
+In that domain, $\rho(\mathbf{x})$ is defined as a function of the image intensity gradient and $\sigma(\mathbf{x})$ as a function of the image intensity itself or local image statistics.
+In this paper, we show how multiview stereo can also be described under the same framework with the "foreground" and "background" partitions of 3D space corresponding to the reconstructed object and the surrounding empty space, respectively.